 Two NSBs may cooperate on the work of an ISO committee secretariat, to support one another on strategic thinking and to share the resource burden of the work.
 However, only one of these parties will be considered the official committee secretariat and such arrangements shall not be considered “co-secretariats”.

-If two member bodies wish to create a partnership in which they rotate secretariat responsibilities of a technical committee between them, they shall both meet the requirements in clause 1.9.1 b) and Annex D of the ISO/IEC Directives, Part 1.
-If the rotation is proposed at the TC level, the request must be submitted for approval to the TMB, if it is at SC level approval shall be sought from the TC.
+If two member bodies wish to create a partnership in which they rotate secretariat responsibilities of a committee between them, they shall both meet the requirements in clause 1.9.1 b) and Annex D of the ISO/IEC Directives, Part 1.
+If the rotation is proposed at the TC level, the request shall be submitted for approval to the TMB, if it is at SC level approval shall be sought from the TC.
 If one of the member body partners decides to relinquish the secretariat, the committee shall make a call for candidates to take over the secretariat.
 The other partner may submit their candidature to hold the secretariat.

 For the purposes of transparency, the NSBs involved shall inform the committee members of any cooperative relationships.